 Failing that, the SSID (or network name) that you want to connect to is “UofT”.
 You’ll need to use WPA2 Enterprise security.
 Authentication (EAP) is PEAPv0, also known as PEAP with MSCHAPv2.
 Your login name will be your UTORid and your password will be your UTORid password.
 You may need to accept a certificate from “radius.wireless.utoronto.ca”.

 Every bedroom in Graduate House has an ethernet jack that you can use to connect your computer or other wired device.
-If there’s a wireless access point (“WAP”) in your room – a small white box on the wall near the floor – the jack you want to use is the yellow one on the bottom of the WAP.
+If there’s a wireless access point (“WAP”) in your room – a small white box on the wall near the floor with “Aruba” written on it – you want to use one of the jacks on the bottom of the WAP.
 If not, there should be a jack in the wall of your room marked with blue plastic.
 Note that the ethernet and phone jacks at Graduate House are the same size, so make sure you’re using the right one!
 The phone jack is generally marked with red plastic.

-If your device can neither authenticate via WPA2 Enterprise over wifi nor register with ResNet over ethernet, then we’re afraid you won’t be able to use that device at Graduate House.
+If your device neither has an ethernet port nor can authenticate via WPA2 Enterprise, then we’re afraid you won’t be able to use that device at Graduate House.
 Unfortunately, this includes many popular home devices such as Chromecasts, some network printers, etc.

 We don’t provide detailed instructions for every operating system, but what’s important is that your computer be set to get its IP address and its DNS information automatically through DHCP.
 Once you’ve done that and connected your computer to the blue jack, fire up your web browser and try to go to any website – you should be redirected to http://resnet.utoronto.ca/.
 (If the redirection doesn’t work for you, try manually entering that URL and see if that works.)
 Until then, it’s normal for your computer to report that it has no internet access or “limited” internet access.
 At that page, you’ll be asked to enter your UTORid and password (you’ll only need to do this once per device).
 You’ll then be asked to restart your computer.
 Do so, and you should then have full internet access.